libsemigroups/libsemigroups_pybind11/docs/source/data-structures/elements/transf-helpers.rst

    :any:`UNDEFINED` on any other values.

    :param f: the partial perm.
-   :type f: PPerm
+   :type f: StaticPPerm16

    :returns: The right one of ``f``.
-   :rtype: PPerm
+   :rtype: StaticPPerm16

    :complexity: Linear in the degree of **f**.

-.. py:function:: left_one(f: PPerm) -> PPerm
+.. py:function:: left_one(f: StaticPPerm16) -> StaticPPerm16

    Returns the left one of a partial perm.